Sparse NMF with Archetypal Regularization: Computational and Robustness Properties: Optimization Algorithms

 We use an alternating optimization scheme where the three updates \eqref{wupdate1},\eqref{wupdate2} and \eqref{tupdate} are performed sequentially until convergence.
 These updates result in a descent method by construction, though there may not be a strict decrease in the objective value (in which case, the swap may not result in a better solution).

 In the discussion above, we assumed a fixed pair of indices $(i_{1}, j_{1})$ and $(i_{2}, j_{2})$.
 Ideally, we would like to try all possible choices of such indices and consider the one that leads to the maximal decrease in objective value (if any).
-As this is computationally intensive, we use a heuristic to select a suitable pair of indices.
+Instead of using an exhaustive search over all such pairs, we use a heuristic to select a suitable pair of indices.
 We choose $(i_1,j_1)$ to be the smallest nonzero entry in $\B{H}^*$:

 For the pair $(i_{2}, j_{2})$ from outside the current support of $\B{H}$, we choose the coordinate of $\B{H}^*$ that has the smallest (most negative) gradient of the objective function:

 The overall procedure of local search is shown in Algorithm \ref{cwsalg}.